-In Scotland, police numbers have risen more or less continuously for the past 30 years while in Northern Ireland there has been a smaller decrease since 2010 than in England and Wales.
+Elsewhere in the UK, police numbers in Scotland have risen more or less continuously for the past 30 years while in Northern Ireland there has been a smaller decrease since 2010 than in England and Wales.

 Overall police budgets, excluding counter-terrorism grants, fell by 20% between 2010 and 2015.
 Since 2015, the overall policing budget has been protected in real terms, but not every force will benefit.